karalus/esb0/README.md

 It is written in Java 7 and implements a servlet based on 3.0.1 API.

 - For WSDL parsing [WSDL4J](https://sourceforge.net/projects/wsdl4j/) is used.
-- For XML processing we use the XQJ implementation in [Saxon-HE](https://sourceforge.net/projects/saxon/files/Saxon-HE/9.8/)
+- For XML processing we use the XQJ implementation in [Saxon-HE](https://sourceforge.net/projects/saxon/files/Saxon-HE/)
-- For conversion between XML and JSON [MOXy](https://www.eclipse.org/eclipselink/documentation/2.7/moxy/json002.htm) is used.
+- The XML-Artifacts for service flows are instantiated via [JAXB](https://javaee.github.io/jaxb-v2/)
 - FastInfoset support is implemented using [metro-fi](https://github.com/javaee/metro-fi).
 - Logging is done with [SLF4J](https://www.slf4j.org/).
 Optionally combined with [Logback](https://logback.qos.ch/) it gives the best performance.